-Development of keyboard skills with special application to acoustic piano and/or electronic keyboard playing in church service: contemporary praise music and hymn playing, lead sheet harmonization and transposition, extemporization in various styles (blended worship) with effective segues, accompanying (solo, small group, and choral), arranging and coordinating music with sermon, and vocational music ministry topics.
+Development of keyboard skills with special application to acoustic piano and/or electronic kevboard church playing in service: contemporary praise music and hymn playing, lead sheet harmonization and transposition, extemporization in various styles (blended worship) with effective segues, accompanying (solo, small group, and choral), arranging and coordinating music with sermon, and vocational music ministry topics.
 Required of piano majors.
 By permission of instructor only for other students.